Surgical Abortion 5 weeks up to 21.6 weeks

 Plan to be in the office for approximately 2 hours if you are under 12 weeks.

-- After 15 weeks, you will probably need 2 visits to the office that will be approximately 2 hours each.
+- After 16 weeks, you will probably need 2 visits to the office that will be approximately 2 hours for the first and 4-6 hours for the second visit.

 You will be asked to complete some medical forms first and read through information about your procedure.
 Then, your history will be reviewed privately.
 You will also learn about the procedure and birth control options for after the abortion.
 Any further questions or concerns you have before the procedure will be discussed.